cgpavlakos/genai_playground/README.md

 0. Set up Generative AI Agents service and note the agent_endpoint_id
 2. Make sure you have port 8501 open on security list
-3. Launch a VM with ubuntu base image and attach setup.sh as cloud-init script
+3. Launch a VM with Oracle Linux 8 image and attach setup.sh as cloud-init script
-4. SSH into your VM (ubuntu@ipaddress) and check the log at /home/ubuntu/genai_agent_setup.log
+4. SSH into your VM (opc@ipaddress) and check the log at /home/opc/genai_agent_setup.log
 5. Run setup.sh if you did not add it as cloud-init script
 6. Set up OCI config
 7. Update `.streamlit/secrets.toml` with your agent_endpoint_id and compartment_id